Srisailam

 Srisailam is a census town in Nandyal district of the Indian state of Andhra Pradesh.
 It is the mandal headquarters of Srisailam mandal in Atmakur revenue division.
-It is located about 160 km from the district headquarters Nandyal, 180 km from Kurnool,198 km from Nalgonda, 231 km from Hyderabad and 264 km from Vijayawada.
+It is located about 160 km from the district headquarters Nandyal, 80 kms (49.71mi) from Markapur,180 km from Kurnool,198 km from Nalgonda, 231 km from Hyderabad and 264 km from Vijayawada.
 The town is famous for the Mallikarjuna Jyotirlinga Temple and is one of the holy pilgrimage sites for the Shaivism and Shaktism sects of Hinduism.
 The town is classified as both a Jyotirlinga and a Shakta pitha.

 As of 2001 census of India, Srisailam had a population of 23,257.
 Males constituted 54% of the population and females 46%.
 Srisailam Project (RFC) Township has an average literacy rate of 75.62% higher than the state average of 67.02%.
 Male literacy is around 85.68% while female literacy rate is 63.24%.
 13% of the population is under 6 years of age.

 Tourism

-Srisailam is one of the popular tourist destinations in Andhra Pradesh and considered one of the most important pilgrimage centres of Lord Shiva.
+Srisailam is one of the notable tourist destinations in Andhra Pradesh and considered one of the most important pilgrimage centres of Lord Shiva.